olivierpierre/discord-office-hours-queue-bot/README.md

 ./bot.py
 ```

 Obviously, the bot will only answers when it runs.
+Don't forget to setup a role
+named `TA` on your server and give it to the people supposed to use the
+privileged commands.